East Coast Trail Thru-Hike : Freshwater to Witless Bay

-After a trek along open coastline, and a climb up to a mostly wooded section of trail, we came to the lighthouse at the entrance to Bay Bulls.
-The trail went right up to the base of the structure, which was an old sturdy pinnacle that has survived on this rough coast, and which was quite beautiful for its endurance and the help it has offered local fishermen.
+After a trek along an open coastline and a climb up to a mostly wooded section of trail, we came to the lighthouse at the entrance to Bay Bulls.
+The trail went right up to the base of the structure, which was an old sturdy pinnacle that had survived on this rough coast, and which was quite beautiful for its endurance and the help it offered local fishermen.

 East Coast Trail lighthouse Mickeleens Path.